seroburomalinoviy/AmoCRM_python/README.md

-Here some code to work with AmoCRM through python.
+Here some code to work with AmoCRM by python.
 Auth, add contacts, leads, tasks